-Hard Disk Descriptions Complete this table if the device has media storage capability Drive / Partition (System, Image): Removable Y / N Size: User Modifiable: Y / N Function: Process to Clear: System Disk / System partition No 27GB N with normal operation Operating System, Fonts, configuration file storage.
-Diagnostic Procedure System Disk / Image partition No 48GB N with normal operation Job Images Diagnostic Procedure Additional Information: This System disk contains the Linux Operating System and stores executables, fonts, and settings files.
+Non-Volatile Hard Disk Memory SIZA: Function: Process to Clear: System Disk / System partition No 27GB N with normal operation Operating System, Fonts, configuration file storage.
+Diagnostic Procedure System Disk / Image partition No 48GB N with normal operation Job Images Image Overwrite

+Additional Information:

+This System disk contains the Linux Operating System and stores executables, fonts, and settings files.
 During normal operation, job files do not remain stored on this disk.
-One exception is "Print From", "Saved Jobs" feature.
+One exception is "Print From" "Saved Jobs" feature.
 Customer jobs saved on the machine's hard disk using this feature must be manually deleted by the customer.
 If On Demand Overwrite and full is selected all saved jobs will be erased.

 The Image partition stores images in a proprietary encoded format in non-contiguous blocks.
 Customer image data is only stored to the image partition if EPC memory is full.
-User data and image data may be completely erased with a full Overwrite using a three-pass algorithm which conforms to U.S. Department of Defense Directive 5220.22-M, and the entire image disk partition is erased and checked.
+User data and image data may be completely erased with a full Overwrite using a three-pass algorithm which conforms to U.S. Department of Defense Directive 5220.22-M, and the entire image partition is erased and checked.